jan-cieslik/clinicedge_docs/docs/Database_Structure/3_4_1_logic_server.md

 The `logic_server.js` file contains logic functions to process and transform patient-specific data.
 It acts as connection between the Supabase database and the Clinic Edge application.

 This script includes functions for:
-- Generating lab values and vital signs
+- Requesting and generating lab values and vital signs
 - Requesting, creating and storing diagnostic findings
 - Prescribing medications
 - Assigning and removing diagnoses